 California offers an example of a widespread approach to social distancing might look like.
 This week, it announced new recommendations that any gatherings of more than 250 people be cancelled—including sports events, concerts, conferences and movie premiers.
 It also recommended that smaller events be cancelled if there wasn’t enough room for people to stay six feet apart, the spacing recommended by the CDC to reduce transmission.
 It also said people who are at a higher risk of getting the virus, like people in long-term care centres, should only have events that have 10 people or less in them.

 Canada isn’t at that point yet, Eileen de Villa, the Medical Officer of Health for the City of Toronto, said in a recent press conference yesterday.
-[Editor’s note: This information is now outdated.
-All Canadians are being encouraged to practice social distancing.]
-But it’s likely coming.
+[Editor] But it’s likely coming.
 “When we see more widespread community transmission, you are then in a position to deploy more significant public health measures, such as more significant social distancing, banning mass gatherings, that kind of thing.
 But you want to make your measures proportional to what’s happening in these circumstances,” she said.
-That isn’t stopping various organizations from implementing their own restrictions, however.
+That isn't stopping various organizations from implementing their own restrictions, however.

 On March 12, the Ontario government announced that all Ontario schools will be closed until April 6.
 Some schools in British Columbia have shut their doors, and dozens of schools in the United States have also closed, many in response to staff, students or parents being exposed to coronavirus.
 This coronavirus only causes a mild illness in most children, but the concern is that they might encourage its spread among their parents and the rest of the community.